top of page

 Conclusion

 By charging biochar, you unlock its full potential as a soil amendment.
 This simple process transforms raw biochar into a powerhouse for improved plant growth, healthier soil, and increased carbon sequestration.
-With a little planning and the right charging method, you can harness the incredible benefits of biochar to create a thriving and sustainable garden or agricultural landscape.

 bottom of page